Generating the Fukaya categories of Hamiltonian G-manifolds: Twisted complexes

 If we take $C_k=K(e_1)\otimes\cdots\otimes K(e_k)$ then we deduce that $C_{k+1}=\Cone{e_{k+1}\star}$. \end{proof}

-\begin{cor} Let $G$ be a compact Lie group and let $\kk$ be a field of characteristic $p\geq 0$ such that $p$ is not a torsion prime for $G$.
-Then, in the wrapped Fukaya category of $T^*G$, the zero-section is quasi-isomorphic to a Koszul twisted complex built out of $T^*_1G$. \end{cor} \begin{proof} By Theorem \ref{thm:formal}, the dga $C_{-*}(\Omega G;\kk)$ of cubical chains on the based loop space of $G$, equipped with the Pontryagin product, is quasi-isomorphic to its homology, $H_{-*}(\Omega G;\kk)$.
-This homology group is a polynomial ring on generators of nonnegative even degree, so Lemma \ref{lma:grps} applies.
+\begin{cor} Let $G$ be a compact, connected Lie group and let $\kk$ be a field of characteristic $p\geq 0$ such that $p$ is not a torsion prime for $G$.
+Then, in the wrapped Fukaya category of $T^*G$, the zero-section is quasi-isomorphic to a Koszul twisted complex built out of $T^*_1G$. \end{cor} \begin{proof} As usual, by passing to a finite cover (which is a homotopy equivalence away from torsion primes for $G$), we can restrict our attention to the case of a product of a simple non-abelian Lie group and a torus.
+By Theorem \ref{thm:formal}, the dga $C_{-*}(\Omega G;\kk)$ of cubical chains on the based loop space of $G$, equipped with the Pontryagin product, is quasi-isomorphic to its homology, $H_{-*}(\Omega G;\kk)$.
+This homology group is tensor product of a polynomial ring on generators of negative even degree and a Laurent polynomial ring in degree 0 so Lemma \ref{lma:grps} applies.

-There is a full and faithful embedding of the wrapped Fukaya category of $T^*G$ into $\bimod{C_{-*}(\Omega G;\kk)}$ \cite{AbouzaidCotFib}.
+There is a full and faithful embedding of the wrapped Fukaya category of $T^*G$ into $\bimod{C_{-*}(\Omega G;\kk)}$ \cite{AbouzaidCotFib} which takes a Lagrangian brane to its Floer $A_\infty$-bimodule with the cotangent fibre.
 Under this embedding, the $A_\infty$-bimodule $\kk$ represents the zero-section, since the zero-section and the cotangent fibre intersect at precisely one point.
 Lemma \ref{lma:grps} tells us that there is a Koszul twisted complex $K$ quasi-isomorphic to $\kk$, built out of $C_{-*}(\Omega G;\kk)$.
 Since the wrapped Fukaya category maps fully faithfully into the bimodule category, this tells us that there is a Koszul twisted complex in $\wW(T^*G)$ quasi-isomorphic to the zero-section, built out of $T^*_1G$. \end{proof}